 According to the Censuswide and Geckoboard survey, companies said that the single most important factor contributing to business growth is having every employee understand the key objectives of the company.

-Companies that don’t share their goals and their progress are less likely to leverage their team to help them achieve their goals, and don’t grow as fast as companies that do share their goals with their team.
+Companies that don’t share their goals and their progress are less likely to leverage their team to help them achieve their goals and don’t grow as fast as companies that do share their goals with their team.
+One way to make sure that goals are top of mind for everyone is to share the outcome of your monthly business plan review meeting or financial statement analysis or review.
+Being transparent about the progress you’re making (or not making) gives you access to the insights and expertise of everyone you’ve hired to help you run your business.

 How to set goals and track progress